EZMarvin/Learning-notes/4_Database/SQL Notes.md

     NOT NULL

     PRIMARY key have values that uniquely identify a row in a table (only one, no null, unique)

     composite primary key is table constraint (two or more)

     unique (one null, can be fk)

+    differ:
+     - pk can have null value, unique can take 1 null value
+     - only 1 pk in a table but multiple unique
+     - promary key by default sort data in asc order, unique do not sort
-    candidate key not pk but can be (unique and no null)
+     - pk create cluster index, unique create non-clustered index candidate key not pk but can be (unique and no null)

     foreign key is col or combination of col used to establish link between two table